 Truthfully speaking, no one plans to get hurt.
 Injuries often occur when we aren’t paying attention, and I will be the first to admit that I can be a total klutz.
-From tripping up the stairs to stumbling over my own ankles, I fall culprit to bruises.
-Sometimes I don’t even remember how I got them—even the slightest bump can cause those pesky little close-to-the-surface blood vessels to break and burst into black-and-blue tones.
-In my younger years, this never bothered me, but as I’ve aged, I’ve found myself on the hunt for all-natural remedies—particularly, in this case, something to amp up the healing process.
-Below, we have the lowdown on five magical cures to lighten up those unwanted bruises in a timely manner.
+From tripping up the stairs to stumbling over my own ankles, I'm no stranger to bruises.
+In my younger years, the temporary black-and-blue look never bothered me, but as I’ve gotten older, I’ve found myself on the hunt for all-natural remedies—something to help speed up the healing process.
+Below, we have the lowdown on five remedies to lighten up those unwanted bruises in no time.

-As a rich anti-inflammatory with swell-reducing properties, Arnica is a popular favorite for vanishing bruises.
-Aside from treating the injury, it also helps to relieve aches and pains, arthritis, and sprains.
-When it’s applied on a fresh bruise, swelling, pain, and discoloration reduce within a few hours.
-For best results, apply Arnicare Bruise Relief ($7) three to four times a day on the affected area or take it orally with Hyland’s Arnica Montana tablets ($8).
+Known for its anti-inflammatory benefits, Arnica is a popular homeopathic favorite for vanishing bruises.
+Aside from treating the injury, it also helps to relieve the aches that come from arthritis and sprains.
+When it’s applied on a fresh bruise, the swelling, pain, and discoloration are diminished within a few hours.
+For best results, apply an arnica gel 3–4 times a day on the affected area, or try taking it orally in pill form such as Hyland’s Arnica Montana tablets ($6).

 For long-term benefits, stock up on your green, leafy vegetables and fruits such as broccoli, kale, spinach, oranges, mangoes, and papayas for clear and bruise-free skin.

-Nothing eases everyday pains, strains, aches, and bruises like cold and heat.
+Hot and cold compresses along with ice packs can significantly reduce bruising when used consistently and as soon as the bruise appears.
 Cold applications numb the nerves and constrict the blood vessels, reducing swelling and tissue breakdown.
-Icing the bruise can help quell its swelling while quickening the curative process, where gentle heat opens blood vessels to improve blood supply to the area.
-Try applying frozen vegetables or a bag of ice to the injury, and massage in slow, circular motions.
-Next, switch to a hot compress (like HealthSmart TheraBeads Microwavable Moist Heat Heating Pad, $23) and repeat the same process.
+Applying heat helps opens blood vessels to improve circulation to the area.
+Following an injury, apply a bag of frozen vegetables or ice to the injury and massage it in slow, circular motions.
+Next, switch to a hot compress (like HealthSmart TheraBeads Microwavable Moist Heat Heating Pad, $40) and repeat the same process.